A core course in the advanced study and application of materials and methods of construction specifically

 - The course is typically offered only in the fall term.

-- Besides a textbook, students need to purchase a flash drive for storing drawing files.
+- Besides a textbook, students need to purchase a flash drive for storing and transporting drawing files.

 - View the course synopsis.